randombk/chatterbox-vllm/README.md

 The following results were obtained with batching on a 6.6k-word input (`docs/benchmark-text-1.txt`), generating ~40min of audio.

 Notes:
- * I'm not _entirely_ sure what the toks/s figures from vLLM are showing - the figures probably aren't directly comparable to others, but the results speak for themselves.
+ * I'm not _entirely_ sure what the tokens/s figures from vLLM are showing - the figures probably aren't directly comparable to others, but the results speak for themselves.
  * With vLLM, **the T3 model is no longer the bottleneck**
    * Vast majority of time is now spent on the S3Gen model, which is not ported/portable to vLLM.
 This currently uses the original reference implementation from the Chatterbox repo, so there's potential for integrating some of the other community optimizations here.
    * This also means the vLLM section of the model never fully ramps to its peak throughput in these benchmarks.
  * Benchmarks are done without CUDA graphs, as that is currently causing correctness issues.
- * There's some issues with my very rudimentary chunking logic, which is causing some occasional artifacts in output quality.
+ * There are some issues with my very rudimentary chunking logic, which is causing some occasional artifacts in output quality.

 ## Run 1: RTX 3090